team-capex/big-map-archive-api-client/README.md

 - the list of references (`related_identifiers`).

-Visit the [upload form](https://archive.big-map.eu/uploads/new) to find out what options are available for the resource type, a license, and a reference scheme.
+Visit the [upload form](https://archive.big-map.eu/uploads/new) to find out what options are available for a resource type, a license, and a reference scheme.

 An example of input files is provided:
 - in `input/example/create_record` for the script `create_record.py`